 Stockholder proposals or director nominations that are not intended for inclusion in our proxy statement for the 2026 Annual Meeting may be brought before the 2026 Annual Meeting in accordance with the advance notice procedures described in our bylaws.
 Under our bylaws, if a stockholder wishes to present other business or nominate a director candidate at the 2026 Annual Meeting, then we must receive proper written notice of any such business or nomination (including the information required to comply with the universal proxy rules under Rule14a-19, of the Exchange Act, as applicable) at Walgreens Boots Alliance, Inc., 108 Wilmot Road, MS #1858, Deerfield, Illinois 60015, Attention: Corporate Secretary, by no earlier than the close of business on October 2, 2025, and no later than the close of business on November 1, 2025, and each such proposal, nomination, and nominee must otherwise comply with our bylaws.
-If, however, the date of the 2026 Annual Meeting is changed and is not within 30 days before or 60 days after the anniversary of this year's Annual Meeting, then we must receive such notice no earlier than the close of business on the 120th day prior to the date of the 2026 Annual Meeting and not later than the close of business on the 90th day prior to the date of the 2026 Annual Meeting is less than 100 days prior to the date of the date of the 2026 Annual Meeting is less than 100 days prior to the date of the 2026 Annual Meeting.
+If, however, the date of the 2026 Annual Meeting is changed and is not within 30 days before or 60 days after the anniversary of this year's Annual Meeting, then we must receive such notice no earlier than the close of business on the 120th day prior to the date of the 2026 Annual Meeting and not later than the close of business on the 90th day prior to the date of the 2026 Annual Meeting or, if the first public announcement of the date of the 2026 Annual Meeting is less than 100 days prior to the date of such meeting, the 10th day after the first public announcement of the date of the 2026 Annual Meeting.
 Failure to comply with the requirements, procedures, and deadlines in our bylaws may preclude presentation and consideration of the matter or nomination of the applicable candidate(s) for election at the 2026 Annual Meeting.